ANSSI-FR/MLA/FORMAT.md

 Between the last `EndOfFile` block and the beginning of the `ArchiveFooter`, there is the only `EndOfArchiveData` block.
 It is used in the repair process, to correctly separate the actual archive data from the footer.

-As blocks from different files can be interleaved, the `files_info.offsets` corresponds to offsets in `file_data` of blocks for the same file.
+As blocks from different files can be interleaved, the `files_info.offsets` are the offsets in `file_data` of blocks for the same file.

 For instance, if the blocks are:
 ```